marklogic-community/corb2/README.md

 ### Downloads
 Please download latest release from https://github.com/marklogic/corb2/releases.

 Corb v2.2.0 or later requires marklogic-xcc-8.0.*.jar or later to run.
 Please note that xcc 8 is backwards compatible up to MarkLogic 5.
 Also, please use java 1.7 or later for running corb.
+Please refer to https://developer.marklogic.com/products/xcc for xcc downloads.

 To build corb using ant, please specify java.library.user folder in the build.properties file and place marklogic-xcc-8.0.*.jar in this folder.
 Please update build.xml for building corb with a later version of xcc jar.